 Choosing Positive Paths – I really like this series of 10 easy Tip Sheets for Parents who are concerned about their children who have experienced family or domestic violence.
 Simple digestable messages for all stages of child development.
 D0wnloadable from the Berry Street website.

 Without the support of NAPCAN NT, we would never have been able to produce ‘It Takes a Forest…’.
-Their posters and books are great culturally sensitive resources using story to promote safety with children and families.
+Their posters and books are beautiful culturally sensitive resources using story to promote safety with children and families.

 Children and Healthy Relationships